fuseml/docs/docs/cli.md

 prediction serving services and other specialized AI/ML services.
 Decoupling external tools from workflows also allows users to configure reusable workflows and thus avoid being locked into a particular AI/ML tool stack.

-3rd party tools that can be installed through the FuseML installer, such as MLFlow and KFServing, are automatically registered as FuseML extensions.
+3rd party tools that can be installed through the FuseML installer, such as MLFlow and KServe, are automatically registered as FuseML extensions.
 The FuseML CLI can be used to manage additional extensions, such as registering AI/ML tools that are not managed by FuseML as FuseML extensions.